codechapin/mlir-examples/examples/001/README.md

 The following 2 files should produce the same assembly with Clang:

 * `001-simple-return-0.c`
 * `001-simple-return-0.mlir`

 The python file will create similar MLIR as the above mlir file, but using the Python bindings.

-A simplified MLIR workflow:
+A simplified MLIR lowering pipeline:

 ## First pass
 Lower the MLIR to LLVM Dialect: